ojewande-taofeek/zero_day/README.md

 # Vagrant - How to code in your computer

-This is an ALX SE Project [210](https://intranet.alxswe.com/projects/210). **_This may not work if you not a registered user of the intranet._**
+This is an ALX SE Project [210](https://intranet.alxswe.com/projects/210). *_You may access the link, if you are not a registered user of the intranet._**

 ## Concepts

-The following concepts are explined:
+The following concepts are explained:

 - VirtualMachine
 - Vagrant
 - Markdown

->It should noted that the project is opetional
+>It should be noted that the project is optional